 You may not think about your central heating system too often, but you'll certainly notice if it goes wrong.

 To help keep it in good shape, try to get your boiler serviced in the summer to ensure that it's working efficiently before the winter comes.
+It may be worth looking into boiler insurance.

 During the summer too, put the heating on for 15 minutes once a month.
 This will show the system is working properly and should help clear any debris from the boiler pump.